d3f4ult-byte/Discord-Nitro/README.md

 `You can recommend what to add in Issues!`

 ## Usage:

-1. Download code as .zip
+1. Download file as .zip
+2. Extract all files

-2.Open "Discord-Nitro" .exe or .py (I recomend the .py version but .exe works just as fine
+3. Open "Discord-Nitro" .exe or .py (I recomend the .py version but .exe works just as fine
 4. All set :)

 ### 🧰 Support
 - Email: <fulgermcquin1@gmail.com>